 We do not rent bikes.
 Several shops will rent mountain bikes, but road bikes are not generally available in the area.
 We recommend bringing your own bike.
 Several European carriers only consider a bike to be a regular piece of luggage.
 American carriers, unfortunately, are not so enlightened.
 Even on many American carriers, however, the cost of bringing a bike is comparable to (or less than) the cost of renting a bike.

-MY BIKE TRIPS FROM SCL (downloadable here)
+MARK’S BIKE TRIPS FROM SCL (downloadable here)

 A pleasant ride above the Lot River with manageable elevation gain.
 From the village descend to the River and cross the bridge to Tour-de-Faure.
 Enter the roundabout and head east on D662.
 There’s a nice old cathedral on the right in St. Martin, and another on the slope on the opposite side of the valley.
 Don’t miss the Chateau de Cenevieres on the slope on the opposite side of the valley.
 For a short detour, cross the river to the village of Cenevieres.
 The road from the bridge to the village is lined with old Plain trees.
 Riding through them is a classic experience of riding in France.